ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 ## Before you begin
 {: #prereqs}

-1. [Apple Developers](https://developer.apple.com/) account to send remote notifications from Push Notifications service instance on Bluemix (the provider) to iOS devices and applications.
+1. [Apple Developers](https://developer.apple.com/) account to send remote notifications from Push Notifications service instance on IBM Cloud (the provider) to iOS devices and applications.
 2. Xcode for importing and enhancing your code.

 ## Create a mobile project from basic Swift starter kit.